About Us Board of Trustees

-The Community Foundation is governed by a Board of Trustees consisting of community leaders from throughout Northern Colorado.
+The NoCo Foundation is governed by a Board of Trustees consisting of community leaders from throughout Northern Colorado.
 Trustees are selected for having demonstrated personal involvement in civic affairs and a high level of commitment and philanthropic leadership in our community.
-The Community Foundation is also supported by numerous committees.
+The NoCo Foundation is also supported by numerous committees.
+Learn more about our Board members below!

 Jim Hendrix*